 Despite becoming increasingly digital and data-driven, marketers still struggle more than their counterparts in other corporate functions to communicate the business impact of their work.
-In a consistent way.
-Marketing performance metrics should be regularly tracked to measure success and gauge whether goals are being met.
+In terms of marketing measurement, performance metrics should be regularly tracked either on a monthly or quarterly basis to measure success and gauge whether goals are being met.

-Marketing ROI (MROI) is the ultimate measure of marketing effectiveness.
+Marketing ROI (MROI) is the most effective way to measure marketing effectiveness.
 Done right, it enables marketers to consistently measure and compare the performance of diverse campaigns executed across multiple channels.

-In other articles, we’ve discussed the importance of picking metrics that matter, and seeking to boil down marketing value to financial metrics.
-In this article, we’re going to look closer at the impact of timing on ROI.
+In other articles, we’ve discussed the importance of picking marketing metrics that matter, and seeking to boil down marketing value to financial metrics.
+In this article, we’re going to look closer at the impact of timing on marketing ROI, and marketing measurement.

 As a reminder, the MROI formula is: MROI = (Return - Investment)/Investment